General Prescribing Principles of Psychotropic Medication

 Stimulant Prescribing Principles

-Although the weight and size of patients can give clues about what doses of stimulant medications will be appropriate to treat ADHD symptoms, there is enough variation in effective doses that a general principle of starting with dosages at or near the bottom end of the dose range, is a good practice.
+Although the weight and size of patients can give clues about what doses of stimulant medications will be appropriate to treat ADHD symptoms, there is enough variation in effective doses that a general principle of starting with dosages at or near the bottom end of the dose range is a good practice.
 Fortunately, both the beneficial and adverse effects of stimulant medications are usually seen within a few days of starting the medication allowing for rapid determination of stimulant dose effectiveness and tolerability.
 This means that with a few reliable data points combining patient self-report, observation from caregivers, and information from collateral sources (such as teachers), decisions about increasing, decreasing, or maintaining a medication dosage can be made.
 Often, increments of 1-2 weeks are a good interval to allow for observations to be collected.
 Although some caregivers think it may be best not to share medication changes with school staff, thinking this may bias their observations, in many cases informing school staff and proactively soliciting their observations yields better information for refining the treatment plan.

 Common adverse effects of stimulant medication are lowered appetite, sleep disruption, feeling nervous or jittery, adverse changes in mood or behavior (either when the medicine is active or when it wears off), headaches, stomachaches, and mild increases in heart rate or blood pressure.
 Adverse effects are usually, but not always, dose-related, with dose reduction often leading to resolution.
 Because stimulant medications have a specific duration of activity, one of the most helpful pieces of information to gather about adverse effects is their timing and severity throughout the day (e.g., about an hour after taking a stimulant dose, suggesting a direct adverse effect of the medication, or about 8 hours after taking a long-acting stimulant, suggesting an adverse effect related to when the medicine wears off).
 This will help guide medication adjustments to address adverse effects.
-For prescribing guidance, view the Stimulant Medication Aid.
+For prescribing guidance, visit the Stimulant Medication Aid.

 Nonstimulant ADHD Medication Prescribing Principles